wilfred11/iv/README.md

 `identified_estimand = model.identify_effect(proceed_when_unidentifiable=True)`

-The output upon finding the estimand voucher looks like below.
-The estimand assumptions made for the voucher estimand are true, as our data was created according to these premises.
-To calculate the effect education has on income when influencing education through voucher will be done via a combination of two partial derivatives.
+Some output upon finding the estimand voucher looks like below.
+No frontdoor or backdoor variable is found.
+The expression by which to calculate the estimated effect is emitted.
+Some assumptions are also being expressed.

 Estimand type: EstimandType.NONPARAMETRIC_ATE

-#### Estimand : 1
-Estimand name: backdoor
-No such variable(s) found!

-#### Estimand : 2
+##### Estimand : 2
 Estimand name: iv

 Estimand expression: